nn33sy/Raytracing/README.md

 - The probleme with the oreole is when the color is saturated
 - Try to do the ambiant lighting but have pb with segfault
 ![Capture d’écran 2020-12-17 à 20 51 45](https://user-images.githubusercontent.com/55030071/102697383-e615c200-424e-11eb-9e96-fbd63462c4a6.png)
+###DAY 5 18/12/20

+- Did the anti aliasing
+- Fixed the ambiant light